How To Make A Bee Watering Station In Seconds

 - Next, fill your dish with pebbles and stones.

-- Then fill the dish or tray with water, ensuring that the water line is a little shallower than the stones.
+- Fill the dish or tray with water, ensuring that the water line is a little shallower than the stones.
 Bees and other pollinators need to be able to rest on the stones whilst drinking.
 Keeping the water line shallower than the stones also reduces the risk of pollinators drowning.

 - Finally, wait for bees and butterflies to find your water source.